leonelquinteros/gotext/README.md

 - It works with UTF-8 encoding as it's the default for Go language.
 - Supports pluralization rules.
 - Ready to use inside Go templates.
+- Safe for concurrent use accross multiple goroutines.
 - Language codes are automatically simplified from the form "en_UK" to "en" if the formed isn't available.
 - Unit tests available